 Liquor liability insurance covers legal fees from incidents involving people who became intoxicated at your business.
 That could include drunk driving, assault, and vandalism.

-This policy is required for businesses that serve alcohol.
+This policy is often required for businesses that serve alcohol.
 You can purchase it as a standalone policy or add it to your general liability policy.
-A few industries in particular that should carry this coverage are restaurants, food trucks, convenience stores, and breweries.
+A few professions in particular that should carry this coverage are restaurants, food trucks, convenience stores, and bars.

-Review answers for frequently asked questions about general liability insurance coverage.
+Review answers to frequently asked questions about general liability insurance coverage.

 If you are purchasing general liability insurance to fulfill the terms of a contract or lease, you need to make sure that your coverage meets the requested policy limits.